-I sat with my back against the door to keep him from bolting, and to wait out the tempest.
+I sat with my back against the door to keep him from bolting.
 He screamed inches from my face, his breath hot, the curves of the cheeks that I adored contorting as he howled.
-My joints ached as he writhed and flailed like a cornered animal in my embrace.
-Then came another scream, his pudgy fingers balled into fists, his glazed eyes flashing wildly.
+He writhed and flailed like a cornered animal in my embrace.
+Then came another scream, his pudgy fingers balled into fists, his glazed eyes flashing.
 “Let me go!” he shrieked.
 “Don’t touch me!
 I hate you!”

 I wanted to let go, walk out, and slam the door.
 I wanted to give up, to forget the piles of books I’d lovingly accrued for him, to return to a world where people listened to what I said, and respected my words.
 To retreat to a place where I felt competent.
 Where what I did seemed to matter.